Wizxrd/DCS-Logger/README.md

 ## **FAQS**
 **Q:** Why not just use `env` or `log` to write to dcs.log?
 **A:** Want to stop commenting out or removing bits of logging information?
-Look no further, logger provides an easy way of defining a
+Look no further, logger provides an easy way of defining a log level so logging methods only
-log level so logging methods only execute at the defined level and below.
+execute at the defined level and below.

 **Q:** Why would i want to log to another file besides dcs.log?
 **A:** In larger scripts and missions this can be quite useful as you can dedicate log files to specific scripts.
-This can alieve some
+This can aleve some headaches when searching through
-headaches when searching through thousands of lines of debug information when all you're looking for is a stack traceback.
+thousands of lines of debug information when all you're looking for is a stack traceback.

 **Q:** Is writing to a custom log file slower than writing to dcs.log?
 **A:** Yes, this requires the use of `io` to write to the file causing some notible difference in performance.
-Writing to dcs.log on
+Writing to dcs.log on average took about `0.005` seconds
-average took about `0.005` seconds while writing to a custom log file took on average about `0.030` seconds.
+while writing to a custom log file took on average about `0.030` seconds.